jpverkamp/blog/content/reviews/books/Andi C. Buchanan/Windflower/2 - Microscopes and Magic.md

 - 2
 title: Microscopes and Magic
 ---
-Well, that's pretty much more of {{<crosslink "Succulents and Spells">}}.
+Well, that's pretty much more of [[Succulents and Spells]]().
 It's quick, doesn't really go anywhere (huge), and is a fun little read.

 On the plus side, I like seeing more of Marigold as the primary point of view.
 It's a bit weird to swap, but I think I like her more than Laurel.
 Perhaps it's because she's just coming into the magical world?